-On March 13, Richard Burbage dies at the age of 50.
+On Saturday, March 13, Burbage dies at the age of 50, survived by his pregnant wife and three children.
 True to form, he upstages royalty even in death.
 His funeral is a huge public event.
 Several poems are written in his honor, mourning the loss of England’s greatest actor and all the wonderful characters—Hamlet, Othello, Lear, Macbeth and so on—who die with him.

 Ben Jonson is named England’s first Poet Laureate.

 1622 Jane Davenant dies on April 16, followed two weeks later by her husband John.

 1623 Sometime in early summer, Shakespeare’s family erects an elaborate monument to him on the north chancel wall of Holy Trinity Church, five feet from his grave.